 Letters from Madelyn – Chapter 10

-Our communication was simple.
-She wrote letters.
-I called her on the phone.
+I didn’t realize it at the time, but I was my mother’s caregiving buddy.
+She wrote letters to me, and I called her on the phone.
 I told her everything that was happening in my life, and she was honest about everything that was happening in hers.
-I wasn’t aware at the time, but I believe now that telling her my stories and being genuinely interested in hearing hers, was a way of sharing the care of my dad.
+I now know that telling her my stories and being genuinely interested in hearing hers, helped ease her isolation, loneliness, and the monotony of caring for my dad.